denniepatton/Triton/README.md

         ##Region-level features (phasing)##
     np-score: Nucleosome Phasing score
     np-period: phased-nucleosome periodicity
+    np-amplitude: phased-nucleosome mean amplitude
         ##Region-level features (profile-based)##
     mean-depth: mean depth in the region (GC-corrected, if provided)
     var-ratio: ratio of variation to constant noise in the phased signal
-    central-depth*: central inflection value as a fraction of the total variation (+ = peak, - = trough)
-    plus-minus-ratio*: ratio of height of +1 nucleosome to -1 nucleosome, relative to variation minimum
-    central-loc*: location of central inflection relative to window center (0)
     plus-one-pos*: location relative to central-loc of plus-one nucleosome
     minus-one-pos*: location relative to central-loc of minus-one nucleosome
+    plus-minus-ratio*: ratio of height of +1 nucleosome to -1 nucleosome
+    central-loc*: location of central inflection relative to window center (0)
+    central-depth*: phased signal value at the central-loc (with mean in region set to 1)
+    central-heterogeneity*: mean fragment heterogeneity value in the +/-5 bp region about the central-loc

 \* these features are output as np.nan if window == None
 \** sequence is based on the reference, not the reads
+\*** minus-one, plus-one, and inflection locs are only called if window != None, and supersede peak/trough

 ### Examples